Timeline - Verdict soon in Kercher murder appeal hearing

 September 24 - Prosecutors ask the court to keep Knox and Sollecito behind bars for life.

-September 26 - Patrick Lumumba's lawyer Carlo Pacelli tells the appeals court, that Knox's lies in an instant destroyed his image.
-Knox had initially accused Lumumba of killing Kercher, but said she had been under pressure from police.
+September 26 - Patrick Lumumba's lawyer Carlo Pacelli calls Knox a "she-devil" and tells the appeals court she destroyed Lumumba's image by falsely accusing him of the murder, testimony that helps prosecutors attack her credibility.
+Knox has said she wrongly implicated Lumumba under pressure from police.

+Sept 29 - Wrapping up the defence case, Knox's lawyer Carlo Dalla Vedova points to errors in the probe by police and urges a panel of lay and professional judges to look beyond the image of Knox created by the media and the prosecution.